csernazs/misc/docs/python_programming_guide.md

 When writing an API, consider implementing a context manager if your code is using some external resource.

+Context managers are also a must when some process-global state is modified (eg. current directory, environment variable) and their lifetime needs to be controlled (in other words: it needs to be restored to their previous value).

 ## Program style and unification

 If an existing code needs to be changed, it should be done in a way as the